KristianColville1/web-dev-setu-1/README.md

 ```

+#### Responsive Design

+As shown at the start of the **README** the website utilises the container system I built to provide a responsive website across mobile, tablet and desktop screens.

 ## Data

 The data on the webpages is primarily embedded using NunJucks.
 In future versions this could be enhanced by utilising JSON, JavaScript, or a database to replace the need for embedded data.